 People who steal identities are saavy, and you want to make sure you don't make their job easier by leaving around payment stubs, unused credit card offers and other items with personal information.
 A paper shredder may even be a good idea.
 Another scam is a con artist posing as a person with a valid reason to obtain personal information.
 Unfortunately, identity theft can also be done as the result of an inside job by family members, friends or even a babysitter with access to your personal information.

 Means of prevention of identity theft are cancel all inactive accounts, sign your credit cards and don't give out personal information when using your card.

 You can request electronic versions of bills and statements and direct deposits of your payroll cheques.
 I know it's hard to keep up with sometimes (this is why you should probably limit your number of credit cards), but it is prudent to check your credit card statements every month in order to catch any possibly fraudulent charges or suspicious activity.

 Unsecured personal loans are designed to be undertaken without the need to secure the loans against collateral, such as a property or a car.
-This makes... read more
+This makes unsecured personal loans ideal for people who... read more

 Personal Loans to help Australians in need: FSO